Meet the President

 Rise in Research and Academic Excellence

-Under President de la Torre's leadership, the breadth, depth and diversity of curriculum and academic programs at SDSU have all greatly expanded.
-She has driven the development of new curriculum and degree programs at both the undergraduate and graduate levels, and has been a strong advocate for expanding the university’s ability to offer doctoral degrees and post-doctoral research opportunities.
+Under President de la Torre's leadership, the breadth, depth and diversity of curriculum and academic programs at SDSU have greatly expanded at its locations in San Diego; Imperial Valley; Mission Valley; the Republic of Georgia; Oaxaca, Mexico; and its dozens of other onsite and online global programs.
+She has driven the development of new curriculum and degree programs at both the undergraduate and graduate levels, and was a champion of 2024 legislation in California that updated the state’s 1960 Master Plan for Higher Education by expanding the ability to offer independent doctoral degrees and post-doctoral research opportunities at SDSU and other California State University campuses.

 Adela